 Monitoring, evaluation and reporting on management effectiveness for Tasmania's national parks and reserves is necessary in order to:

 - provide factual feedback about management performance to guide informed decision-making for improving the achievement of the objectives and desired outcomes; and

 - provide public and parliamentary transparency and accountability for the investment of funds in management of Tasmania's national parks and reserves, including World Heritage listed areas.

 The monitoring and reporting system for Tasmania's national parks and reserves

 The Tasmania Parks and Wildlife Service (PWS) has developed a state-wide management effectiveness Monitoring and Reporting System to measure and report on evidence of management progress, achievements and challenges in Tasmania's public national parks and reserves.
 Key features of the system are that it is: outcomes focused, evidence-based, operationally practical and scalable, and transparent to the public.

 To understand how management of Tasmania's national parks and reserves is performing, the PWS and its stakeholders need reliable, factual information about a variety of topics known as key performance areas (KPAs).
 These KPAs form the framework of the Monitoring and Reporting System for Tasmania's national parks and reserves.

 Evaluated case studies

-An important component of monitoring and reporting is evaluated case studies of the monitored effectiveness of significant and selected projects.
-Examples of evaluated case study reports can be found:
+An important component of the monitoring and reporting system is evaluated case studies of the monitored effectiveness of significant and selected projects.
+Examples of published evaluated case study reports include:

 Evaluating management effectiveness for the Tasmanian Wilderness World Heritage Area